PashakArt/typescript-oop-patterns/README.md

 To do this, we can separate the common code into an abstract factory class that returns the product of the common interface.
 Then, in a class that inherits this abstract class and implements the creation of a concrete product, return this concrete product in product creation method. *Important*: thing here is that the products returned to client must implement a common interface.

 ### Prototype
+Prototype is creational pattern is used when it is necessary to clone a class object without delving into the implementation of this class.
+It is used when you have object that needs to be copied.
+Prototype pattern entrusts creation of copies to objects being copied themselves.
+It introduces common interface for all objects that support cloning.
+This allows you to copy objects without being tied to their specific classes.
+Typically, such interface has only one clone method.
+Object that is copied is called the prototype.

+[Example:](https://github.com/PashakArt/typescript-oop-patterns/tree/main/src/creational_patterns/prototype) creation of geometric shapes.
+Here prototype allows to produce exact copies of geometric shape objects without being tied to their classes.

 ### Builder
 Builder is pattern that allows you to build complex objects step by step.
 It solves the problem when you need to create objects with a large number of configurations.